 - Get sufficient, quality sleep: The best way to do this is to establish a routine: go to bed at the same time every night and get up at the same time every morning.
 To learn about other strategies for getting a good night's sleep, consult the sleep section of our website.

 - Establish and maintain healthy relationships: The people in your life are extremely important resources for stress management.
 They provide help (such as feeding your cat when you are away), emotional support and much more that can help to relieve stress.
 Qualities of healthy relationships include a balance of taking and giving, sharing, expressing vulnerability, being trustworthy, and showing respect.
 Just as important as nurturing good relationships is letting go of bad ones.
 If there is someone in your life who is abusive or otherwise "toxic," consider breaking ties with them.

 - Build skills: The problem-solving approach to stress management requires building and using skills to remove the danger that is causing your stress.
 Don't wait until you are stressed to learn these skills.
 The best time to build them is when you are not experiencing stress.
 Learn more about the skills you can build, and practice and refine them whenever you can.

 - Find meaning and purpose: Think about ways you can connect with something bigger than yourself.
-Some ways to find meaning include: spending time outdoors, taking time to meditate, serving others (e.g., volunteer), and practicing a religion (consult Muti-Faith Chaplaincy).
+Some ways to find meaning include: spending time outdoors, taking time to meditate, serving others (e.g., volunteer), and practicing a religion (consult the Muti-Faith and Spirituality Centre.)

 If you are trying hard to reduce your stress and it is not working, consider meeting with a counselor or other mental health professional.
 Here at Concordia, you can you can meet with a counsellor at Counselling and Psychological Services.
 You can also meet with a Health Promotion Specialist at Health Services or discuss your concerns with a nurse who can help you identify resources at Concordia or in the community.
 The mental health support services page lists additional mental health resources at Concordia and in the community.